Marble Hill–225th Street station: History

 In Fiscal Year 1924, an additional stairway was constructed to the northbound platform to accommodate additional ridership from the New York Velodrome.

 The city government took over the IRT's operations on June 12, 1940.
 Platforms at IRT Broadway–Seventh Avenue Line stations between 103rd Street and 238th Street, including those at 225th Street, were lengthened to 514 ft between 1946 and 1948, allowing full ten-car express trains to stop at these stations.
 A contract for the platform extensions at 225th Street and five other stations on the line was awarded to the Rao Electrical Equipment Company and the Kaplan Electric Company in June 1946.
 The platform extensions at these stations were opened in stages.
 On July 9, 1948, the platform extensions at stations between 207th Street and 238th Street, including the 225th Street station, were opened for use at the cost of $423,000.
 At the same time, the IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route to 242nd Street became known as the 1.

 From August 21, 1989 to May 27, 2005 this was one of three (originally four) stations served by only the 9 train during rush hours (as well as middays before September 4, 1994), when skip stop service was operating.
 1 trains served the station at all other times when the 9 was not operating.
 Skip-stop service as well as the 9 train were discontinued on May 29, 2005, at which point the 1 train began stopping at the station at all times.

 Station layout

 This elevated station has three tracks and two side platforms.
 The center track is not used in revenue service.
+The station is served by the 1 at all times and is between 231st Street to the north and 215th Street to the south.
 The southern half of the platforms has beige windscreens and red canopies with green frames and support columns while the northern half has black, steel, waist high fences and lampposts.
 The station signs are in the standard black name plates in white lettering.

 The 1991 artwork here, by Wopo Holup, is called Elevated Nature I-IV.
 Portions are also located at four other stations on this line.